yzziizzy/gpuedit/DEVELOPMENT.md

 * Jump to line of last edit
 * File-summoning fuzzy search interface
 * Notify when semicolons appear to be missing
+* Algorithm to detect indent width then convert all spaces to tabs

 == BUGS ==
 * Segfault when hitting escape after find-replacing some text.
 Probably deleted elements not getting purged from the focus ring.